fiveorbs/wire/docs/resolvers.md

     If you have a class with a factory method you can use the callable resolver as shown in the [static methods](#static-methods) example.

-## Passing predefined arguments
+## Assist resolvers with arguments that are already available

-If you have some of the necessary arguments already at hand, you can pass them converted to an associative array as second argument to the `resolve` method.
+If you have some of the necessary arguments already at hand, you can pass them converted to an associative array to the `resolve` method's `predefinedArgs` and/or `predefinedTypes` parameters.
+The array's keys must match the names or types of the parameters of the callable to be resolved.
-The array's keys must match the names of the parameters.
+For more information, especially the difference between `predefinedArgs` and `predefinedTypes`, see [`Creator`'s section about the same topic](/creator/#assist-the-creator-with-arguments-that-are-already-available), which works in a similar way.

 An example using the callable resolver: